 If you rent out a property in Ireland but are living as an expat elsewhere, you are considered a non-resident landlord.
 One of the key differences between a non-resident and resident landlord is that there are certain tax implications you must be aware of.

 Just like landlords living in Ireland, expats are required to declare all of their Irish rental income and submit an annual tax return.
 However, the method for doing so is slightly different.
+See our guide to tax return for rental property in Ireland for more information.

 While resident landlords can simply manage their taxes themselves online, expats need someone to deal with taxes on their behalf.
 This must either be the tenant living in the property or a collection agent.
 Let’s take a closer look at these two options.